vantage-sh/docs.vantage.sh/docs/rbac.md

 </div>

 - On the **General** tab, you can edit the team name and description.
 - On the **Members** tab, you can add and remove members from a team as well as change a member's team role.
-Only Org Owners will be able to perform these actions.
-Additionally, Team Owners, regardless of Organization role, can perform these actions for their respective team.
+Only Owners will be able to perform these actions.
+Additionally, Team Owners can perform these actions for their respective team.
-- On the **Access** tab, Org Owners and Team Owners can manage workspace access for the team as well as view resources with granted access.
+- On the **Access** tab, Owners and Team Owners can manage workspace access for the team as well as view resources with granted access.

 <Tabs>
   <TabItem value="add-member" label="Add a Member" default>